grailbio/rules_r/README.md

 The following assumes that you are familiar with how to use Bazel in general.

-In order to use the rules, you must have bazel 1.0.0 or later and add the following to your WORKSPACE file:
+To begin, you can add the following or equivalent to your WORKSPACE file:

 ```python
 # Change master to the git tag you want.